KNOW NATURE AND KEEP IT WORTH KNOWING

 Design by Lee Brinkman, October 2022

-First Wednesday of the month, 7:00 pm, in the Emerald Room at The Schubert Centre for Seniors, 30th Ave., in downtown Vernon.
+NONC monthly meetings are held in the Emerald Room at The Schubert Centre for Seniors, 30th Ave., in downtown Vernon.
+No entry fee.
+Members and non-members welcome.
+Coffee and cookies served!

 SATURDAY NATURE WALKS

-Join us Saturdays at 9:00 am.
+Join us Saturdays at 9:00 am (8:00 in August).
 Visitors welcome.
 Dress for the weather.
 We do a lot of birdwatching, so bring binoculars if you have them.
 See list below.

-DR 1 Easy - mostly paved or good path, fairly level with some hills - up to 2 hours
+DR 1 Easy — Suitable for most people.
+Mostly paved or good-surface path, fairly level with some gentle climbs.

-DR 2 Moderate - longer distance with steeper hills and switchbacks, some uneven and rough path - 2 hours
+DR 2 Moderate — Suitable for most walkers and hikers with no mobility or endurance issues.
+May have longer distance with steeper hills and switchbacks, some uneven and rough path.

-Join the North Okanagan Naturalists’ Club for a Nature walk in Kalamalka Provincial Park along the Corral Trail.
-We will walk about 90 minutes to enjoy the view across Cosens Bay and then return.
-Meet at the Red Gate parking lot on Kidston Road.
+Join the North Okanagan Naturalists’ Club for a Nature Walk in Kalamalka Provincial Park from the Red Gate, through the park to the Water Tower and looping back on the Palfrey Road and pathway.
+Meet at the Red Gate on Kidston Road.
+Bring poles and wear ice grippers if snow or ice on trails.

 Contact Susan at